 A seal cooler is used to reduce the temperature of the fluid in the seal chamber.
 This is often done to increase vapor pressure or improve fluid properties for the seal.
-The first edition outlined some of the construction details for seal coolers.
+The First Edition outlined some of the construction details for seal coolers.
 In general, all seal coolers had to be designed with process fluid on the tube side and cooling water on the shell side.
 Both the tube and shell sides had to be completely drainable.
-Piping for the tube was required to be 3/4 inch tube with a minimum 0.095 inch wall thickness.
+Piping for the tube was required to be /4 inch tube with a minimum 0.095 inch wall thickness.

-The second edition maintains these requirements but added an additional smaller size cooler for smaller shafts.
-For shaft sizes of 2.500 inches or less, a cooler with 1⁄2 inch tubing and a minimum wall thickness of 0.065 inch is specified.
-For shafts larger than 2.500 inches, a seal cooler with 3⁄4 inch tubing and a minimum 0.095 inch wall thickness should be used.
+The Second Edition maintains these requirements but adds an additional smaller size cooler for smaller shafts.
+For shaft sizes of 2.500 inches or less, a cooler with $\frac{1}{2}$ inch tubing and a minimum wall thickness of 0.065 inch should be used.
+For shafts larger than 2.500 inches, a seal cooler with $\frac{3}{4}$ inch tubing and a minimum 0.095 inch wall thickness should be used.
 Of course, the primary consideration in selecting a seal cooler must be adequate heat removal.
 This may result in a larger seal cooler being applied to seal with a shaft diameter under 2.500 inches.